Have you ever wanted to get some help in your business but were put off because it felt too hard?

 The thought of using another person to ‘do’ part of your business is nerve-wracking – of course it it, we know our business better than anyone and it’s our baby.

-BUT comes a point quite quickly where we realise when can’t do everything.
+BUT there comes a point quite quickly where we realise we can’t do everything.
 What we WANT to do is the thing we set up in business to do – what we NEED to do is everything else from admin to legal, marketing to accounts.
 And although they are necessary, they are not the best use of our time.

 Our time is BEST spent doing our thing.
 The thing we sell.